+Dividends, capital gain distributions, and ownership of or gains realized on the redemption (including an exchange of shares in a Fund for shares of another Fund of the Trust) of Fund shares may also be subject to state and local taxes.
+A state income (and possibly local income and/or intangible property) tax exemption is generally available to the extent, if any, a Fund's distributions are derived from interest on (or, in the case of intangible property taxes, the value of its assets is attributable to) investments in certain U.S. Government obligations, provided in some states that certain thresholds for holdings of such obligations and/or reporting requirements are satisfied.
 The Funds may be subject to state or local taxes in any jurisdiction where the Funds may be deemed to be doing business.
 In addition, in those states or localities that have income tax laws, the treatment of a Fund and its shareholders under such laws may differ from their treatment under U.S. federal income tax laws, and an investment in the Fund may have tax consequences for shareholders different from those of a direct investment in the Fund's portfolio securities.
-Shareholders should consult their own tax advisers concerning these matters.
+Shareholders should consult their tax advisers regarding the applicable requirements in their particular states, as well as the U.S. federal, and any other state, local or foreign, tax consequences of ownership of shares of, and receipt of distributions from, a Fund in their particular circumstances.